-Jeffrey Brady, M.D., MPH, Director of CQuIPS, co-chairs the National Steering Committee for Patient Safety with Tejal Gandhi, M.D., Senior Fellow, Institute for Healthcare Improvement; and Chief Safety and Transformation Officer, Press Ganey Associates
+Jeffrey Brady, M.D., MPH, former Director of CQuIPS, served as co-chair of the National Steering Committee for Patient Safety with Tejal Gandhi, M.D., Senior Fellow, Institute for Healthcare Improvement; and Chief Safety and Transformation Officer, Press Ganey Associates

 Read Impact Case Studies to see how clinicians in the field are using the results of AHRQ's patient safety investments.